Skip to main content

 The diffraction pattern of a mask without a centre of symmetry will still be symmetrical.
 This can be seen in the mathematics of calculating the pattern.
 The non-centrosymmetric nature of the mask will however cause non-centrosymmetric variations in the phase.

-This page titled 19.4: Image Formation is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 19.4: Image Formation is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.